Practical Nursing Program

 - Length of Program: One-year certificate

-- Program Location: Granite City Campus (Spring Semester) and East St. Louis Community Center (Summer Semester)
+- Program Location: Granite City Campus (Spring Semester) and East St. Louis Community Center (Fall Semester)

-- Program Starts: Spring Semester (January) and Summer Semester (June)
+- Program Starts: Spring Semester (January) and Fall Semester (August)

 - Gain practical experience at local hospitals